laviediu/laviediu.github.io/_posts/2026-05-31-inquiring.md

 <br>
 Being born Muslim is a privilege for some people, and I did realize it later.
 However, there was also a period when I wish I found this religion by myself.
 Later, I have come to a realization that choosing this religion or continuously practicing, after being presented with other arguments and experiencing life outside what it taught, means that I *found* it by myself.
 Because personally, it is insulting to be regarded as a lazy thinker, as blindly following something out of circumstances I was born into.
 And it would have meant that I am agreeing to what people generally see as an utter delusion.<br>
 <br>
 While rational thinking always holds true and indisputable, it is not the major part of how I see the world.
 Or I should say thinking from the root of everything, it is absurd to regard how I think as irrationality when I practice rational thinking daily for my PhD research.
-Although again, I develop "*gut*" feeling on several parameters I believe would increase the performance metrics, that would be intuitive thinking from past experiences, or rational thinking based on past evidence.
+Although again, I develop *gut* feeling on several parameters I believe would increase the performance metrics, that would be intuitive thinking from past experiences, or rational thinking based on past evidence.
 Ah language is losing me.
 Rather than defending how I normally think, let's just reduce myself as an irrational thinker for the sake of easier discussion.<br>
 <br>
 I am used to view the world as a series of implications.
 Hence, a substantial reason of why I finally chose this religion is because it has the best accountability explanations.
 In the past, I watched a lot of theistic-atheistic debates, in which arguments are presented by experts (or I would rather say, people who possess specialized knowledge and/or courage) from each side.
 One thing I recognize after the debates is that it was all about winning or losing, not understanding.
 Rather than satisfaction, I often found myself being flabbergasted.
 However, I still watch the US political debates occasionally, because most of the times they are far more hilarous than Trevor Noah's standup comedy.<br>
 <br>